Table of Contents_

 The best RC helicopters provide hours of fun with tightly controlled maneuvers in tight spaces or free-flying over open air space.
 Our evaluation criteria focused on size, flight controls, flight duration to charge time ratio, and range.
+There are lots of other toys you can get for your kids.
+Find out more in our best rc toys guide.

 After more than 25 hours of research and testing, our top pick goes to the Syma S107G 3 Channel RC Helicopter.
 It offers a sturdy metal frame for crashers, a built-in gyroscope for stability, and the strongest flight duration to charge time ratio on our list (7 to 10 minutes on a 20-25 minute charge)